TMcMac/TulsaBoomTown/README.md

 * MySQLdb
 * Tweepy

-### Acknoledgements
+### Acknowledgements
 Special thanks to Tori Buris for help with local company data.
-[Hannah Drobek](https://tulsaboomtown.tech/hannahdrobek.myportfolio.com) for her work designing our logo.
+[Hannah Drobek](hannahdrobek.myportfolio.com) for her work designing our logo.
 Also, big thanks to all the local companies that took the time to message us back sharing their details so we could list them on the page.

 ### Authors
 * Blake Stewart [Acochisse](https://github.com/Acochisse)